almandin/ntdsdotsqlite/sql_model.md

 - `isDeleted` (BOOLEAN): A boolean to indicate if this object has been deleted and is in the recycle bin.
 - `primaryGroup` (INTEGER): The primary group of this account as an INTEGER foreign key to the `groups` table.
 - `memberOf` (JSON): A JSON list of group identifiers in the `groups` table this account is member of.
 Ex.
 [4033, 4088, 4089, 4091, 4094]
-- `links` (JSON): A JSON list of object identifiers in the NDTS database this account is linked to.
-Can be groups but other objects altogether.
-These references objects are not necessarily stored in the sqlite database.
 - `isDisabled` (BOOLEAN): A shortcut to know wether the account is disabled or not (based on the user account control).

 ## Table `machine_accounts`